-i’ve peppered our dialogue with an assortment of extracts from the pieces being discussed; a full list is below.
-Along with that pepper, there’s also some salt, for which i must apologise: one of us (undoubtedly me) failed to switch off our mobile device, so there are some not-very-loud-but-noticeable bursts of data noise at a few points during the recording.
+i’ve peppered our dialogue with an assortment of extracts from the pieces being discussed; a full list is below with their timings as well as links to buy the music.
+Along with that pepper, there’s also some salt, for which i must apologise: one of us (undoubtedly me) failed to switch off our mobile phone, so there are some not-very-loud-but-noticeable bursts of data noise at a few points during the recording.

 Gareth Davis is a fascinating musician, his approach to performing—particularly with such unwieldy instruments—is unlike anyone else i’ve come across, and i’m immensely grateful to him for spending so much time with me to discuss his work.
 His website, with substantial information about him and his activities (plus a not insignificant page about coffee) is klangtint.com, and Discogs has a pretty complete summation of his recorded output.
 Some of his more recent albums have featured on the 5:4 Best of the Year lists—Memory Space in 2014, Gramercy and Terra Incognita in 2012—and to anyone unfamiliar with his output i really cannot recommend it highly enough (links to buy are included below).
 It is always surprisingly strange and deeply beautiful.

 Here’s the list of excerpts, followed by the download link; alternatively, you can also stream the episode via MixCloud.